+Name: Date:

-Name: Date: past week.
-Please indicate which of the following comes closest to just how you feel today.
-Please tick one circle for each question that Here is an example already completed.
-I have felt happy: Yes, all of the time Yes, most of the time No, not very often No, not at all This would mean: 'I have felt happy most of the time duri ng the past week'.
-Please complete the other questions in the same way. .
+We would like to know how you have been feeling in the past how you have been feeling over the past seven days, not just how you have felt in the last seven days.
+Here is an example already completed.
+I have felt happy: Yes, all of the time

+Yes, most of the time No, not very often

+☐ No, not very often

+This would mean: 'I have felt happy most of the time during th e past week'.

+Please complete the other questions in the same way.

 I have been able to laugh and see the funny side of things 6.
-Things have been getting on top of me As much as I always could 3 Yes, most of the time I haven't been able to cope at all Not quite so much now 2 Yes, sometimes I haven't been coping as well as usual 2 Definitely not so much now 1 No, most of the time I have coped quite well 5 Not at all 0 No, I have been coping as well as ever 2.
+Things have been getting on top of me

+As much as I always could 3 Yes, most of the time I haven't been able to cope at all

+Not quite so much now 2 Yes, sometimes I haven't been coping as well as usual

+Definitely not so much now 1 No, most of the time I have coped quite well

+Not at all 0 No, I have been coping as well as ever

 I have looked forward with enjoyment to things 7.
-I have been so unhappy that I have had difficulty sleeping As much as I ever did 3 Yes, most of the time Rather less than I used to 2 Yes, sometimes 2 Definitely less than I used to 1 Not very often Hardly at all 0 No, not at all .
-I have blamed myself unnecessarily when things went wro ng 8.
-I have felt sad or miserable Yes, most of the time 3 Yes, most of the time 2 Yes, some of the time 2 Yes, quite often Not very often 1 Not very often D No, never 0 No, not at all I. I have been anxious or worried for no good reason 9.
-I have been so unhappy that I have been crying No, not at all 3 Yes, most of the time Hardly ever 2 Yes, quite often 2 Yes, sometimes 1 Only occasionally Yes, very often 0 No, never I have felt scared or panicky for no very good reason 10.
-The thought of harming myself has occurred to me Yes, quite a lot 3 Yes, quite often Yes, sometimes No. not much 2 Sometimes 1 Hardly ever No, not at all 0 Never
+I have been so unhappy that I have had difficulty sleeping

+As much as I ever did 3 Yes, most of the time

+Rather less than I used to 2 Yes, sometimes

+Definitely less than I used to 1 Not very often

+Hardly at all O No, not at all

+I have blamed myself unnecessarily when things went wrong 8.
+I have felt sad or miserable

+Yes, most of the time 3 Yes, most of the time

+Yes, some of the time 2 Yes, quite often

+Not very often 1 Not very often

+No, never O No, not at all

+I have been anxious or worried for no good reason 9.
+I have been so unhappy that I have been crying

+No, not at all 3 Yes, most of the time

+Hardly ever 2 Yes, quite often

+Yes, sometimes 1 Only occasionally

+Yes, very often 0 No, never

+I have felt scared or panicky for no very good reason 10.The thought of harming myself has occurred to me

+Yes, quite a lot 3 Yes, quite often

+Yes, sometimes 2 Sometimes

+No, not much 1 Hardly ever

+No, not at all 0 Never